 The municipality has established an HIV/AIDS council which falls within the special programmes in the office of the mayor.
 This council is primarily responsible for ensuring maximum support to NGO's and CBO's that are dealing with HIV/AIDS patients or victims.
+There HIV and Aids forums established in 14 wards.
 There is an HIV/AIDS official who has been employed by the municipality to work on the day to day activities that relates the HIV/AIDS and other illnesses.